 40 Fab Volunteer Ideas for Individuals & Families

-April is National Volunteer Month, a month dedicated to promoting and celebrating volunteerism and the spirit of doing Good!
-What can you do to pay it forward this month and all year long?
+In the name of promoting volunteerism and celebrating the spirit of doing Good, what can you do to pay it forward and make a difference in someone's life?
 Whether you’re looking for ways to pitch in from home or out in your community, SignUp has both fresh and traditional ideas to get your Good going!

 Make a Difference from Home